MokuaEnock/NxT-learn/README.md

 - The app uses the font ["Chakra Petch"](https://fonts.googleapis.com/css2?family=Chakra+Petch&display=swap) as its main font, and the design of the app adheres to the material design guidelines.

 ---
+# ✍️ Contributing

+Interested in contributing to the Well app project?
+Thanks so much for your interest!
+We are always looking for improvements to the project and contributions from open-source developers are greatly appreciated.

+---

+# 🌟 Spread the word

+If you want to say thank you and/or support the active development of the Well app:

+- Add a GitHub Star to the project!
+- Tweet about the project on your Twitter!
+  - Tag [@254_enok\_](https://twitter.com/254_enok_) and/or `#NxTLearn`

+---

 ## Licensing[![](./docs/img/pin.svg)](#licensing)

 The NxT Learn is an open-source platform and everyone can learn and contribute to its development, it is issued under a free open-source license **Apache**](<https://opensource.org/licenses/MIT>)\*\*